 It’s not difficult for interviewers to realize if you’re bluffing – answers without an authentic basis tend to be inconsistent and unrealistic – and when they do, your chances are ruined.

 Outside the scope of an interview, people who make career choices without an authentic and specific reason will often be disillusioned and discouraged by the reality of the job – so consulting interviewers want to be sure you understand the job before hiring you.

 Not every unique, specific and authentic reason should be presented in fit interviews.
 Avoid those that could be perceived as superficial or short-term.

-On top of that list are pay and short-term learning.
+On top of that list is pay and short-term learning.
 Don’t say you come to McKinsey for the salary, it sounds like you’d quit for a higher-paying offer.
 Nor should you express that you’ve come to BCG for a 2-year learning experience – that’s the exact kind of candidate they avoid.

 How to research on the firms and the industry

 The ideal answer to motivation questions requires you to deeply understand the consulting industry as well as your target firms.
 That means you need first-hand experience from internships or a good deal of second-hand research.